nagisa/django-localflavor-lt/README.rst

   Lithuanian municipalities as choices.

-* forms.LTPostalCodeField: A form input that validates Lithuanian postal codes in the format XXXXX or LT-XXXXXX.
+* forms.LTPostalCodeField: A form input that validates Lithuanian postal codes in the format XXXXX or LT-XXXXX.

 See the source code for full details.